vasanthOrg/employee-ui/README.md

 1)npm install.
-2)To start.
-3)run npm run dev.
+2)To start run "npm run dev".
-4)it runs in 3000 port.
+3)it runs in 3000 port.